tahuh/tnclone/README.md

 For reference mapping module use data under "reference_mapping" directory

+#### TnClone's different strategy for analysis
+TnClone offers two different strategy for analysis currently one is de novo assembly based method and the other is reference mapping.

+See the image attatched below

+[/image/fig2.png]

 #### Linux users

 After downloading TnClone please navigate to your directory where TnClone installed.